damnation-eu/website-beta/rpg-gameplay.md

 <div style="text-align: center;" markdown="1">
 ###Roll
 </div>
 <p>Leave fate to the 20D with <b>/roll</b>!
 If you want to play the game by luck and leave some decisions up to chance, use /roll to simulate a 20 sided die roll.
-The result will be broadcast to everyone in local chat range (100 blocks).
+The result will be broadcast to everyone in local chat range (100 blocks). <b>All rolls are logged</b>, so if there is ever a discrepancy in roll results, ask bunnies1230.
 Learn more in-game with <b>/roll help</b></p>
 <div style="text-align: center;" markdown="1">
 ###Mail
 </div>